This Teachable review includes updates, the newest features, and more.

 It’s still in beta mode right now, but you can launch and record Zoom meetings for your coaching sessions.
 The recordings can be saved for your clients to look at later.

-Teachable doesn’t offer marketing features, but it does have some solid, but basic selling tools.
+While Teachable doesn’t offer marketing features, it does have some solid but basic selling tools.
+There are a handful of cool selling tools worth mentioning in this Teachable review.

 Your classes and coaching products can be sold with one-time payments, subscriptions, or payment plans.